Frequently Asked Questions

-St. Theresa School graduates select their high schools – not the other way around.
+St. Theresa Catholic School graduates select their high schools – not the other way around.
 Once in their high schools, students report that they have been well prepared for the challenge, large numbers are listed on their high school’s honor roll, and several students have been the valedictorian at their high schools.
-We are proud to compare the education received at St. Theresa School against any other school in Northern Virginia.
+We are proud to compare the education received at St. Theresa Catholic School against any other school in Northern Virginia.

 What are the teachers’ qualifications?

-St. Theresa School’s teachers are certified and licensed in the Commonwealth of Virginia, either through the Virginia Department of Education or through the Virginia Catholic Education Association.
+St. Theresa Catholic School’s teachers are certified and licensed in the Commonwealth of Virginia, either through the Virginia Department of Education or through the Virginia Catholic Education Association.

 How does the school handle discipline, including bullying?

 It is conceivable that bullying may never be eradicated, especially in middle schools.
-However, St. Theresa School has a strict discipline code which includes zero tolerance of physical violence, bullying, and cyber bullying.
+However, St. Theresa Catholic School has a strict discipline code which includes zero tolerance of physical violence, bullying, and cyber bullying.
 Teachers and administration respond swiftly to any reported incidents.

 Is financial assistance available?

-St. Theresa School participates in the Diocese of Arlington’s financial aid program, which is based on financial need.
+St. Theresa Catholic School participates in the Diocese of Arlington’s financial aid program, which is based on financial need.
 Families may apply online.

 Does the school offer other classes?